jhudsl/tidyversecourse/docs/05-prediction.md

 Inferential Analysis is what analysts carry out after they've described and explored their data set.
 After understanding your dataset better, analysts often try to infer something from the data.
 This is done using **statistical tests**.

-We discussed a bit about how we can use models to perform inferance and prediction analyses.
+We discussed a bit about how we can use models to perform inference and prediction analyses.
 What does this mean?

 The goal of inferential analyses is to use a relatively **small** sample of data to **infer** or say something about the **population at large**.
 This is required because often we want to answer questions about a population.
 Let's take a dummy example here where we have a population of 14 shapes.
 Here, in this graphic, the shapes represent individuals in the population and the colors of the shapes can be either pink or grey: